 By Patricia Deal

-Volunteers from the Home Depot in Killeen created a serenity garden in front of the Carl R. Darnall Army Medical Center's Fisher House here earlier this month as the final phase of an almost $15,000 home improvement project donated by the business.
+FORT HOOD, Texas--Volunteers from the Home Depot in Killeen created a serenity garden in front of the Carl R. Darnall Army Medical Center's Fisher House here June 1 as the final phase of an almost $15,000 home improvement project donated by Home Depot.

 Isaac Howard, manager of the Fisher House, said he is appreciative of everything the Home Depot does for the Fisher House.